 B.A., Barnard College; M.A., Ph.D., Harvard University.
 Author, Dissembling Fictions: Elizabeth Gaskell and the Victorian Social Text and volume editor, Elizabeth Gaskelli's Ruth.
 Current projects include Femina Faber: Victorian Women, Writing Work and the Work of Writing along with a study of transnational feminist networks in England, Europe, and the United States focused through the relationship of Swedish novelist Fredrika Bremer and her English translator Mary Howitt.
 Essays on George Eliot, Charlotte and Emily Bronte, Margaret Oliphant, and Mary Howitt as well as reviews have appeared in Nineteenth-Century Contexts; Victorian Studies; Studies in English Literature; Victorians Institute Journal; Journal of the History of Sexuality; and Review.
 Grants and awards: National Endowment for the Humanities summer stipend and American Association of University Women American Fellowship.
 Areas of interest: Victorian literature and culture, gender and sexuality studies, history of the novel, environmental approaches to literature and post-apocalyptic narrative; women and leadership, public education and the study of literature.

-Alan Devenish recently joined the faculty of the Bard Prison Initiative and has previously taught literature and human rights for the college program at the Bedford Hills Correctional Facility.
-A faculty member of the original Language & Thinking Program and Associate of the Institute for Writing and Thinking, he has led numerous workshops for students and teachers at Bard and at sites nationwide and was the founding director of the Writing and Thinking Workshop for high school students at Lake Forest College.
-Formerly Professor of English at Westchester Community College, he co-directed the Poets & Writers Series and Human Rights Union, and received SUNY Chancellor’s Awards in Teaching, Scholarship and Creative Activity.
+Alan Devenish joined the Bard Prison Initiative college program in 2017.
+A founding faculty member of the Language & Thinking Program and the Institute for Writing and Thinking, he has led numerous workshops for students and teachers at Bard and at sites nationwide.
+He also directed the Bard Writing and Thinking Workshop for high school students at Lake Forest College in its inaugural years.
+Formerly Professor of English at Westchester Community College, where he co-directed the Poets & Writers Series and Human Rights Union, he received SUNY Chancellor’s Awards in Teaching, Scholarship and Creative Activity.
 His poetry has appeared in various magazines and anthologies.
-He has a B.A. from Marist College, an M.A. in French Literature and a Ph.D. in English Education from New York University.
+He was awarded ongoing fellowships in classical studies and human rights from the Faculty Resource Network at New York University where he earned an M.A. in French Literature and Ph.D. in English Education.